ColeoCofer/AI_Tower_Defense/README.md

 ### Run the game
 Simply run `python3 main.py` located in the `AI_Tower_Defense/src/` directory.
+See main.py to change the game mode.
+For example, set `GAME_MODE = MODE.manual` to play the game manually.

 ### Assets
 All assets are royalty free - mostly all provided from https://opengameart.org/art-search?keys=tower&page=1.